mElshimi/Food-Resipes/README.md

 ## Business Features

-Our Project Management System includes a variety of business features designed to enhance productivity, ensure secure access, and provide a smooth user experience.
+Our Food Resipes includes a variety of business features designed to enhance productivity, ensure secure access, and provide a smooth user experience.
 Here are the detailed features:

 - **Authentication**:
   - **Login**: Secure user login functionality with JWT token-based authentication.